jethro-swan/om_development_roadmap/README.md

 https://github.com/openmoney/openmoney-gift (forked from https://github.com/deefactorial/openmoney-gift)

-The user interface for the _merchants_' covestment system.
+The user interface for the _merchants_' loyalty system.
 This version supports the design and printing of paper vouchers identifying the _merchant_, target _account_ and payment to be recorded via a QR code.